determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

    Similarly, you can run ``det user login USER_NAME`` to switch the current CLI user permanently.

-As a non-priviledged user, we can now :ref:`submit an experiment <quickstart-submit-experiment>` into this project:
+As a non-privileged user, we can now :ref:`submit an experiment <quickstart-submit-experiment>` into this project:

 .. code:: bash